Elise Mertens career statistics

 This is a list of the main career statistics of Belgian professional tennis player Elise Mertens since her professional debut in 2010.
-So far, Mertens has won ten WTA singles titles and 23 career doubles titles, including five Grand Slam titles, as well as one doubles title at WTA Challenger level and 11 singles titles and 13 doubles titles on the ITF Circuit.
+So far, Mertens has won ten WTA singles titles and 24 career doubles titles, including six Grand Slam titles, as well as one doubles title at WTA Challenger level and 11 singles titles and 13 doubles titles on the ITF Circuit.
 She reached a career-high WTA singles ranking of No. 12, while in doubles, she was the world No. 1.

 Mertens made her WTA Tour debut in 2015 at the Copa Colsanitas.
 In 2016, she reached and won her first WTA Tour final, in doubles at the Auckland Open.
 In 2017, she reached her first tour singles final at the Hobart International, where she succeeded to win the title.
 In 2019, she continued to progress and won her first major title at the 2019 US Open, alongside Aryna Sabalenka; in the final they defeated Ashleigh Barty and Victoria Azarenka.
 At the 2021 Australian Open, they won another Grand Slam title, this time defeating Barbora Krejčíková and Kateřina Siniaková.
-On the WTA Tour, Mertens has won 10 singles and 23 doubles titles in total.
+On the WTA Tour, Mertens has won 10 singles and 24 doubles titles in total.